JoshuaJCollier/ROSes-ARIA-Red/README.md

 For Controller: ps3joy
 - http://wiki.ros.org/ps3joy
-- follow guide (have not tried yet)
+- Follow guide (have not tried yet)

 #
 After installing new nodes